PM dedicates to nation BPCL's petro-chem complex in Kerala | Science-Environment

 Besides, a wide range of industries would gain, andemployment opportunities will be generated, he noted.

-The two new Roll-on/Roll-off vessels, deployed betweenBolgatty and Willingdon Island on National Waterway-3, willhave the capacity to carry six 20-feet trucks, three 20-feettrailer trucks, three 40-feet trailer trucks and 30 passengerseach.
+Dwelling on the Pradhan Mantri Matasya Samapada Yojna,the Prime Minister pointed out that it caters to diverserequirements of fishermen communities.

-The service, operated by Inland Waterways Authority, willbenefit trade as a result of reduced transportation cost andtransit time, and will also lead to reduced congestion on theroads of Kochi, it was stated.
+''It has provisions for ensuring more credit.
+Fishermenhave been linked with Kisan Credit Cards.Similarly, work isunderway to make India a hub for sea-food exports'', he said.

-Kerala Governor Arif Mohammad Khan, Chief MinisterPinarayi Vijayan and Union Ministers Dharmendra Pradhan,Mansukh L Mandaviya and V Muraleedharan attended the eventheld at Ambalamedu near here.
+Kerala Governor Arif Mohammad Khan, Chief MinisterPinarayi Vijayan and Union Ministers Dharmendra Pradhan,Mansukh L Mandaviya and V Muraleedharan attended the event atnearby Ambalamedu.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)